-- 23. The State Party which raises concerns related to the implementation of Article X of the Convention and this Article shall provide the Executive Council with supporting evidence and other information substantiating its concerns.
-Any other State Party may provide relevant information to support or clarify the concern. - 24.
-The Executive Council shall bring the issue to the attention of the Conference of States Parties and may make recommendations to the Conference of States Parties on ways in which it may wish to advise States Parties on measures to resolve the situation. - 25.101 Nothing in these procedures shall prejudice the right of any State Party to use the mechanisms provided under this Protocol to address any issue relating to the implementation of the Convention and this Protocol or resolve any dispute. - (F) COOPERATIVE RELATIONSHIPS WITH OTHER INTERNATIONAL ORGANIZATIONS AND AMONG STATES PARTIES - 25.
-The Organization may, where appropriate, conclude agreements and arrangements pursuant to Article IX with relevant international organizations and agencies, including, but not limited to, the FAO, ICGEB, IVI, OIE, OPCW, UNEP, UNIDO, WHO, and the Secretariat of the CBD, taking into account their relevant competences and existing agreements, as well as the activities of States Parties in order to avoid duplication as well as to ensure an effective and coordinated use of resources for the effective implementation of the measures identified in this Article.
-Such agreements and arrangements shall be to enhance compliance and ensure effective and full implementation of Article X of the Convention and this Article in order to, inter alia: - (a) Derive the greatest possible synergy in, and benefits from: - (i) The collection and dissemination of information on the peaceful uses of biological agents and toxins; - (ii) Sharing information on environmental release of genetically modified organisms; - (iii) † 102 Good Manufacturing Practice, Good Laboratory Practice, biological containment and other biosafety regulations and practices; - (iv) Facilitation of access to databases containing information on the peaceful uses of bacteriological (biological) agents and toxins, biosafety, and results of scientific research in the life sciences in areas of particular relevance to the Convention; - (v) The collection and dissemination of information on the diagnosis, surveillance, detection, treatment and prevention of diseases caused by biological agents or toxins, in particular infectious diseases;
+21. The State Party which raises concerns related to the implementation of Article X of the Convention and this Article shall provide the Executive Council with supporting evidence and other information substantiating its concerns.
+Any other State Party may provide relevant information to support or clarify the concern.

+22. The Executive Council may make recommendations to the States Parties concerned on ways in which they may wish to resolve the situation.
+The Executive Council may also, where appropriate, bring the issue to the attention of the Conference of States Parties.
+The Conference of States Parties may make recommendations to the States Parties concerned on ways in which they may wish to resolve the situation.

+(F) COOPERATIVE RELATIONSHIPS WITH OTHER INTERNATIONAL ORGANIZATIONS AND AMONG STATES PARTIES

+23. The Organization may, where appropriate, conclude agreements and arrangements pursuant to Article IX with relevant international organizations and agencies, including, but not limited to, the FAO, ICGEB, IVI, OIE, OPCW, UNEP, UNIDO, WHO, and the Secretariat of the CBD, taking into account their relevant competences and existing agreements, as well as the activities of States Parties in order to avoid duplication as well as to ensure an effective and coordinated use of resources for the effective implementation of the measures identified in this Article.
+Such agreements and arrangements shall be to enhance compliance and ensure effective and full implementation of Article X of the Convention and this Article in order to, inter alia:

-101This text replaces paragraph 8 of section C of Article VII (AHG/50 (Part I), pp 99-100).
+- (a) Derive the greatest possible synergy in, and benefits from: - (i) The collection and dissemination of information on the peaceful uses of biological agents and toxins;

+&lt;sup>112This text has been developed from paragraph 23 and 23 ter.

+- (ii) Sharing information on environmental release of genetically modified organisms; - (iii) Good Manufacturing Practice, Good Laboratory Practice, biological containment and other biosafety regulations and practices; - (iv) Facilitation of access to databases containing information on the peaceful uses of bacteriological (biological) agents and toxins, biosafety, and results of scientific research in the life sciences in areas of particular relevance to the Convention; - The collection and dissemination of information on the diagnosis, surveillance, detection, treatment and prevention of diseases caused by biological agents or toxins, in particular infectious diseases; - (vi) Regulations governing the handling, transportation, use and release of bacteriological (biological) agents and toxins; - (vii)Facilitating harmonization of relevant national regulatory and administrative procedures for the peaceful uses of bacteriological (biological) agents and toxins;

+(b) Coordinate its activities with those of international organizations and agencies on the peaceful uses of bacteriological (biological) agents and toxins, and on the diagnosis, detection, treatment and prevention of diseases caused by biological agents or toxins, in particular infectious diseases, and raise awareness of and facilitate access to those activities by States Parties to the Protocol;

+$(c)^{116}$ Support and enhance the objectives of section B of this Article by a framework for multilateral cooperation among the States Parties, including exchange of information among scientists and technologists, with the aim of assisting developing countries which are States Parties to strengthen their scientific and technological capabilities in the fields of biosciences, genetic engineering and biotechnology;

+24. The Conference of States Parties may consider and decide on possible ad hoc collaborative relationships with relevant non-governmental organizations for the purposes set out in paragraph 23 above.
+Such consideration shall be preceded by detailed examination by the Executive Council, assisted, where necessary, by the Technical Secretariat, of the terms and conditions of the proposed agreements or arrangements, taking into account the qualification, competence, impartiality and sources of financing of the non-governmental organization(s) in question.